Kagwep/dtanks/README.md

-# DTanks - Deceptive Tank Warfare on Starknet
+# DTanks - Deceptive Tank Warfare

 ![DTanks Logo Placeholder]

-DTanks is a strategic tank combat game built on Starknet where deception meets warfare.
-Command your fleet of real and dummy tanks in a battle of wits and strategy, where victory depends not just on firepower, but on your ability to deceive and outmaneuver your opponents.
+DTanks is a  tank combat game.
+Dtanks has real and dummy tanks. victory depends not just on firepower, but on your ability to deceive and outmaneuver your opponents.

 ## 🎮 Game Overview

 ### Core Concept
-In DTanks, victory requires reaching 1,500 points while managing a sophisticated fleet of tanks:
+In DTanks, victory requires reaching 1,500 points while managing 12 fleet of tanks:
 - **Real Tanks**: 6 combat-capable units
 - **Dummy Tanks**: 6 deceptive units for strategic misdirection